cubefs/cubefs/docs/source/user-guide/console.rst

   * add `127.0.0.1 console.chubao.io grafana.chubao.io` in `/etc/hosts`
   * you can visit it by `http://127.0.0.1:80`
   * in console default user is `root` default password is `ChubaoFSRoot`
-  * If you upgrade your program, the password may not be compatible, you can use `curl -H "Content-Type:application/json" -X POST --data '{"id":"testuser","pwd":"12345","type":2}' "http://10.196.59.198:17010/user/create"` to create new user to use it
+  * If you are upgrading your ChubaoFS from v2.0.0 or earlier version, the password may not be compatible, you can use `curl -H "Content-Type:application/json" -X POST --data '{"id":"testuser","pwd":"12345","type":2}' "http://10.196.59.198:17010/user/create"` to create new user to use it